pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 bundle install

 ```
 Once the  gem is installed, it can be accessed through the `JWT` global variable.
-Because the methods that are going to be used have to be encapsulated somehow, a singleton class is  a great way of wrapping the logic and using it in other constructs:
+Because the methods that are going to be used require encapsulation, a singleton class is  a great way of wrapping the logic and using it in other constructs.

+For those who are unfamiliar, **a singleton class** restricts the instantiation of a class to a single object, which comes in handy when only one object is needed to complete the tasks at hand.

  ```ruby